 Man driving wrong way killed in central Missouri crash

-LEBANON, Mo.
-(AP) _ Authorities say a man driving the wrong way on Interstate 44 in central Missouri was killed in a head-on crash with a semitrailer.
+LEBANON, Mo. – Authorities say a man driving the wrong way on Interstate 44 in central Missouri was killed in a head-on crash with a semitrailer.

 Springfield television station KOLR reports that 37-year-old Jarrett Crowley, of Waynesville, died in the 1:30 a.m.
 Saturday crash.